1) What did your wellness business learn last year?

 - Some wellness businesses can’t decide who they are.
 This month’s marketing message is “Get ready for bikini season!”
 Next month, they want to work with obese folks with chronic health conditions.
 Guess what?
 These are not the same audiences.
 They require completely different marketing strategies.

 In a nutshell:

-The success of your 2011 marketing plan will depend on complementary and consistent messages, delivered through different channels, multiple times throughout the year.
+The success of your marketing plan depends on complementary and consistent messages, delivered through different channels, multiple times throughout the year.